Ashley Houts

-Ashley Houts (born December 31, 1987) is an American professional basketball player most recently with the Washington Mystics of the WNBA.
+Ashley Houts (born December 31, 1987) is an American former professional basketball player who played for the Washington Mystics of the WNBA.

-High school career
+Early life

 Ashley Houts attended Dade County High School where she played basketball.

 During her attendance she was elected to play the McDonald's and WBCA High School All-American games and was also named second-team All-American by Parade and Sixth-team by Street & Smith's.

 She is a two-time All-American honoree who led the Georgia Metros to the 2005 national title in Orlando as well as the U.S. Junior Nationals in Washington, D.C.

 As a senior, she was named Homecoming Queen and made Miss Dade County High as a senior.

 Following her graduation in 2006 her "23" jersey was retired by Dade County.

 College career

 Houts played at the University of Georgia from 2006 to 2010.